How can the Pill you choose make a difference in another woman's life?

 Generess Fe.
 Do something good every time you fill your prescription.

 † This offer is valid only for patients with commercial prescription drug insurance and applies to prescriptions for Generess Fe.
-Most eligible insured patients will pay the first $25 and receive a benefit of up to $40 per 28-day supply, for up to 12 prescription fills.
-Patient out-of-pocket expense may vary.
-Please see full terms and conditions for details.
+Most eligible insured patients will pay no more than $25 per 28-day supply for each of up to 12 prescription fills.
+Other eligible insured patients should check with their pharmacist for their copay discount.
+Maximum reimbursement limits apply; patient out-of-pocket expense may vary.
+Please see full terms and conditions here.

 Coins earned for activities other than those earned as a result of filling Generess Fe prescriptions (if applicable) are limited to 400 coins per individual per calendar year.
 For more information see Terms & Conditions.